tristans1/iim-pfe/README.md

 # BrutalismJS

 _BrutalismJS is an innovative JavaScript library that animates video or image streams by adding graphic effects inspired by brutalist design.
-Uniquely, these effects dynamically adapt to the audio stream synchronized with the video._
+Uniquely, these effects dynamically adapt to the audio stream synchronized with the video.

+"Brutalism" is a graphic style that stands out with raw geometric shapes, a fairly aggressive vision, black, white and dynamic color to complete it all.
+In terms of musical styles, those that best match this graphic style (and those to whom we dedicate our JavaScript library) are: metal, rock, techno but also hyperpop._

 ### Characteristics of Brutalism